 Before my indexing career, my professional roles have included several years each as a patent examiner, and in academia, latterly in a research centre where I undertook and published literature reviews and qualitative research on health and wellbeing (see my Publications).
 I also taught and supervised doctoral students.
 Having an interest in wildlife conservation, I have also worked and volunteered with a local wildlife trust and in ecological records centres.

-I am an Advanced Professional Member of the Society of Indexers (SI), a tutor for SI online tutorials, and coordinator for its Yorkshire group, organising and running indexers' professional development activities.
+I am an Advanced Professional Member of the Society of Indexers (SI), a tutor for SI online tutorials and training course assignments, and coordinator for its Yorkshire group, organising and running indexers' professional development activities.
 When I qualified in 2013, I was the joint winner of the SI Betty Moys Award for the most promising newly accredited indexer.

 My diverse educational and professional background and interests make me well-placed to index texts in a variety of subject areas (see Indexing subjects for details).

 I consider myself fortunate to live in the city of Sheffield in the UK.
 I belong to a friendly community of Sheffield-based indexers, editors and proofreaders: invaluable for peer support.
 Living within walking distance of the libraries of Sheffield University and the edge of the Peak District, I am well-provided with scholarly and natural inspiration in equal measure.